If the weather doesn’t tell you,

 1 tsp vanilla extract

-toppings: crushed peanuts, semi-sweet mini chocolate chips, sliced almonds, whatever other toppings you choose.
+toppings: crushed peanuts, semi-sweet mini chocolate chips, sliced almonds, use your real food imagination!
 Put them in shallow bowls for easy rolling.

 Will need: hot pads, whisk, medium kettle, and a candy thermometer.
 (You cannot make this without a candy thermometer.
 They are cheap and available everywhere.)